Our History

 1990s

 Throughout our second decade, as our student population and services grew, we added additional creative learning opportunities and an individualized tutoring program to aid students on their paths to college.
-The effort paid off when, in 1998, college scholarships were established for the growing number of graduates enrolling in higher education.
-The following year, our organization grew to a 21,000-square-foot campus with three dance studios, education and community centers, which were funded by a large cross section of supporters who raised a total of $6.8 million for the construction and to establish an endowment fund.
+The effort paid off when, in 1998, college scholarship awards were established for the growing number of graduates enrolling in higher education.
+The following year, our organization grew to a 21,000-square-foot campus with three dance studios, education and community centers, which were funded by a large cross section of supporters who raised a total of $6.8 million for the construction and to establish the Endowment Fund.

 2000s